The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 2. Buttled spokes are a compromise between rounded and bladed spokes.

-Once marginal gains stack up, they make a difference.
-One of these marginal gains is how much the spoke nipples are exposed.
+Once marginal gains accumulate, they make a difference.
+One of these marginal gains is the extent to which the spoke nipples are exposed.

 There are 3 basic types of spoke nipple exposures: